Palazaram/DogApp/README.md

 ## Repositories

 **DogRepository**: Located in the `Repositories` folder.
 It utilizes the principles of Dependency Injection for robust and flexible data management.
-- In the `IDog` interface which contains methods for working with elemets (dogs), such as retrieving a list, adding, and editing.
+- In the `IDog` interface which contains methods for working with elemets (dogs), such as retrieving a list and adding.
 - In the `DogManager` service has been implemented, which implements the `IDog` interface and provides the business logic for managing notes.

 ## Data